 - Desirability – States whether the EM’s occurrence is safe or not as defined by the user’s requirements

 - Nature – States whether the EM occurred naturally or had human initiation and/or involvement

-In case of a face recognition system, an authorized entry by known person EM can have a state diagram,
+In case of a face recognition system, an authorised entry by known person EM can have a state diagram,

-Similarly, an unauthorized entry by a known person EM can have a state diagram,
+Similarly, an unauthorised entry by a known person EM can have a state diagram,

 - EM detection – Relating a set of events to a predefined EM in the system in real time.
 The set of events arise from continuous outputs from the various sensors and must be associated with a particular EM in real time by the system’s control logic.